5 Part Emergency Generator Series – Propane Powered Units

-Having an emergency generator can be a life saver in the case of an extended power outage.
-Severe weather, earthquakes and man-made disasters can occur at any time and having the right emergency generator, and an ample supply of fuel can allow you to run small applicances, and heat and cool your home until your local utility provider can reestablish your service.
+Having an emergency generator can be a lifesaver in the case of an extended power outage.
+Severe weather, earthquakes, and man-made disasters can occur at any time and having the right emergency generator, and an ample supply of fuel can allow you to run small appliances, and heat and cool your home until your local utility provider can reestablish your service.

 In part one two of our emergency generator series, we discussed how to select the right size unit for your particular needs.
 In part two, we looked at the pros and cons of gasoline and diesel emergency generators.

 In this installment, we’re going to take a look at propane as the fuel of choice.

 Here are some of the key benefits of propane emergency generators: